chandrapatel/wp-locale-news/readme.txt

 == Description ==

-Display news from locale's Rosetta site on admin dashboard and in theme
+Display news from locale's Rosetta site on admin dashboard and in theme.

 === Dashboard widget ===